cboettig/ews-review/manuscript-w-refs.md

 Schreiber, S., and V. H. W. Rudolf.
 2008.
 Crossing habitat boundaries: coupling dynamics of ecosystems through complex life cycles..
 Ecology letters 11:576–87.

+Seekell, D. A., S. R. Carpenter, and M. L. Pace.
+2011.
+Conditional heteroscedasticity as a leading indicator of ecological regime shifts..
+The American naturalist 178:442–51.

 Staver, A. C., S. Archibald, and S. Levin.
 2011.
 Tree cover in sub-Saharan
 Africa: rainfall and fire constrain forest and savanna as alternative stable states..
 Ecology 92:1063–72.